- 1 x Full Time Position

 PURPOSE OF THE POSITION

-Working alongside the Community Development Officer and Child/Family Therapist, the Aboriginal Mentor will provide day-to-day mentoring within a school setting, conduct community consultations and support participants and their families/ carers to engage in cultural development and awareness activities, counselling, art therapy, family therapy and mediation.
+Working alongside the Wellbeing Project Officer and Child/Family Therapist, the Aboriginal Mentor will provide day-to-day mentoring within a school setting, conduct community consultations and support participants and their families/ carers to engage in cultural development and awareness activities, counselling, art therapy, family therapy and mediation.

 KEY RESPONSIBILITIES AND DUTIES

 - Provide day-to-day mentoring and support to Aboriginal children between the ages of 5 – 12 years in targeted local primary schools to support appropriate behaviour, values and respect to develop healthy self-concepts about their Aboriginality